w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 :::note The bash commands that are provided to run against **your node** use `Polkadot` as the default chain

-Use the `--chain` flag if you are following the setup instructions to setup a `Kusama` node.
-For
+Use the `--chain` flag if you follow the setup instructions to setup a `Kusama` node.
+For example:
-example:

 ```bash
 ./target/release/polkadot --name "Your Node's Name" --chain kusama